aaronsherwood/studentProjectServer/README.md

 There is also a startServer.sh script, that you can use to start the server automatically when the computer turns on.
 Make sure the file path in that script matches where the server.js file actually is.

 ## What Type of Things Can Be Shown
 Anything!
-The beauty of this method is that you can show any type of documentation that you want: a P5.js sketch, a video, a shader posted on Shader Toy, etc. All that is needed is a URL of the video/photo/GIF/sketch/track/what have you, you want to serve.
+The beauty of this method is that you can show any type of documentation that you want: a P5.js sketch, a video, a shader posted on Shader Toy, etc. All that is needed is a URL of the video/photo/GIF/sketch/track/what have you you want to serve.